 Master of Science for Teachers (M.S.T.) in Adolescence Education, Grades 7-12

-SUNY Plattsburgh offers an M.S.T., leading to initial New York State Education Department (NYSED) certification for grades 7-12, at both the main campus in Plattsburgh and the branch campus at Adirondack Community College (ACC) in Queensbury.
+SUNY Plattsburgh offers an M.S.T., leading to initial New York State Education Department (NYSED) certification for grades 7-12, at both the main campus in Plattsburgh and SUNY Plattsburgh at Queensbury.
 The M.S.T. is offered in the following areas:

 - Earth science.